USS Ronald Reagan (CVN 76) Forecastle Line Handling

-210516-N-WU964-1132 TOKYO BAY, Japan (May 16, 2021) Seaman Katheline Tamez, from Mcallen, Texas, operates sound powered telephone in the forecastle of the U.S. Navy’s only forward-deployed aircraft carrier, USS Ronald Reagan (CVN 76), as the ship returns to Commander, Fleet Activities Yokosuka following sea trials.
+210519-N-DW158-1013 YOKOSUKA, Japan (May 19, 2021) Sailors handle line on the forecastle of the U.S. Navy’s only forward-deployed aircraft carrier USS Ronald Reagan (CVN 76), as the ship departs Commander, Fleet Activities Yokosuka, Japan.
 Ronald Reagan, the flagship of Carrier Strike Group 5, provides a combat-ready force that protects and defends the United States, as well as the collective maritime interests of its allies and partners in the Indo-Pacific region.
-(U.S. Navy photo by Mass Communication Specialist Seaman Apprentice Dallas Snider)
+(U.S. Navy photo by Mass Communication Specialist Seaman Gray Gibson)

 |Date Taken: